[skip navigation]

 g Transition involving a level of the ground term.

-G Line position estimated.
+G Line position roughly estimated.

 H Very hazy line.

-hf Line has hyperfine structure.
+hfs Line has hyperfine structure.

 of the number!